 Washing your hands often and reminding visitors and staff to do the same

 It usually takes a week or so to recover.

 Call Your Doctor

-Redness, swelling, pain, excess bleeding, or pus from the wound
+Redness, swelling, excess bleeding, or discharge from the incision

-Pain that you cannot control with the medicines you were given
+Pain that you cannot control with the medicine

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.